catalyst-cloud/python-openstack-odooclient/docs/managers/voucher-code.md

 name: str
 ```

-The unique name of this voucher code.
+The automatically generated name of this voucher code.

 This uses the code specified in the record as-is.